Achievable logoAchievable logo

 Wrestling High Moderate Low

-This table illustrates the importance of sport-specific anaerobic adaptations when designing training programs.
-It is important to recognize that these contributions overlap, and no sport relies exclusively on a single energy system.
+This table highlights why training should match the sport’s metabolic demands.
+Keep in mind that these contributions overlap - no sport relies exclusively on a single energy system.

 Neural adaptations

-Neural adaptations are critical for maximizing strength, power, and motor unit recruitment.
-These adaptations occur throughout the neuromuscular system, from the central nervous system (CNS) to the individual muscle fibers.
+Neural adaptations are a major driver of improvements in strength, power, and motor unit recruitment.
+They occur throughout the neuromuscular system, from the central nervous system (CNS) down to individual muscle fibers.

 Key neural adaptations: